Table of contents

 There are many ways to decarboxylate cannabis, some of which we do not recommend.
 For example, the mason jar method is an effective way to decarb cannabis but involves heating glass over an open flame and can be dangerous.
 Here are some other safer, equally effective ways to decarb cannabis in your kitchen.

-Double-Boiler or Sous-Vide
+Double-Boiler or Sous Vide

 The sous-vide method is discreet and won’t create the same pungent marijuana odors as other decarboxylation methods.
 Use a vacuum-sealed bag, fill up a pot with water, and set the pot on your stovetop.
-Adjust the temperature on your Sous-Vide precision cooker to about 230 degrees Fahrenheit after inserting your cooker into the pot of water.
+Adjust the temperature on your sous vide precision cooker to about 230 degrees Fahrenheit after inserting your cooker into the pot of water.
 Decarb your cannabis at the same temperature for approximately 90 minutes.

 The oven method is perhaps the most popular way to decarb cannabis at home.
-This method requires a few basic supplies that you likely have in your kitchen, along with a short heating time of just forty minutes.
+This method requires a few basic supplies that you likely have in your kitchen, along with a short heating time of just 40 minutes.

 How to Decarb Cannabis Using the Oven Method

 The oven method is often considered the easiest and best way to decarboxylate cannabis at home.
 Gather these kitchen tools before you decarb cannabis in the oven: